 Size and Weight

-If you are working on a small flower bed with minimal growing areas, then a smaller, lighter tool will be a better option.
-These lighter tools will allow more flexibility and precision when working in tighter spaces.
-More extensive working gardens require heavier, sturdier tools that may require you to use your whole body.
-If you have to dig out a small boulder, you won’t get very far with an aluminum trowel.
+If you are working on a small flower bed with minimal growing areas, a smaller, lighter tool may be sufficient.
+Smaller tools allow for more flexibility and precision when working in tighter spaces.
+More extensive gardens require heavier, sturdier tools that give users more leverage for digging and breaking up soil.

 Handle and Grip